opendocsg/slw-judgments-backfill/2018_SGHC_158/report.md

  (c) the Acceptance requirement.

-270    Relying on the Court of Appeal decision in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”) and para 35A of the Supreme Court Practice Directions, the Plaintiff submitted that para 4 of the Defence was deficient in specificity.
+270    Relying on the Court of Appeal decision in _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”) and para 35A of the Supreme Court Practice Directions, the Plaintiff submitted that para 4 of the Defence was deficient in specificity.
 The Court of Appeal said at [73]:

  We hasten to add that although the contextual approach is most frequently engaged in the context of interpretation, this is not to say that the contextual approach is irrelevant when it comes to other aspects of construction such as implication or rectification.
 Indeed, it is trite that the court must have regard to the context at the time of contracting when considering the issue of implication.
 Therefore, to buttress the evidentiary qualifications to the contextual approach to the construction of a contract, the imposition of four requirements of civil procedure are, in our view, timely and essential: